Contact Us

 • Marketing and Communications Data includes your preferences in receiving marketing from us and our third parties and your communication preferences.

 We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data could be derived from your personal data but is not considered personal data in law as this data will not directly or indirectly reveal your identity.
-For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
+For example, we may aggregate your usage data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy policy.

-We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data).
-Nor do we collect any information about criminal convictions and offences.
+Apart from in relation to recruitment activities (see below), we do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data).
+Nor do we collect any information about criminal convictions and offences, unless you apply for a job with Ultima.

 If you fail to provide personal data